rhietala/rhietala.github.io/_posts/2016-09-20-rrdtool-as-timeseries-datastore-for-sensor-data.md

 is taken over 10 minutes (`2` data points) and database has space for 10 years: `525600` of these 10 minute average values, if my math is correct.
 As the name suggests, when this time has passed, the database values will be overwritten from the beginning.
-One 10-year database for one sensor takes 4.1MB of space, so Raspberry wouldn't choke even if there were more than two sensors.
+This 10-year database for one sensor takes 4.1MB of space, so Raspberry wouldn't choke even if there were more than two sensors.

     rrdtool.create(